psevestre/openid-fapi/Financial_API_WD_002.md

 This document is applicable to higher risk use cases which includes commercial and investment banking.

-## 2. Normative References
+## 2. Normative references
-The following referenced documents are strongly recommended to be used in conjunction with this document.
-For dated references, only the edition cited applies.
+The following referenced documents are indispensable for the application of this document.
+For dated references, only the edition cited applied.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

 [ISODIR2] - ISO/IEC Directives Part 2
 [ISODIR2]: http://www.iso.org/sites/directives/2016/part2/index.xhtml